Efficient Test-Time Adaptation through Latent Subspace Coefficients Search: Related Work

-\textbf{Latent Representation Modification for TTA.} The modification of latent representations has been widely explored in image compression~\citep{djelouah2019content, shen2023dec} and generative modeling~\citep{shen2020interpreting, vahdat2021score}, where latent space manipulation has proven effective for improving task performance and flexibility.
-Existing TTA methods, however, rarely focus on directly modifying latent representations.
-A notable exception is~\citep{chen2025test}, which introduces latent refinement for TTA in medical image segmentation using a latent conditional random field (CRF) loss.
-While effective, this approach relies on backpropagation, making it computationally expensive and unsuitable for edge computing.
-Moreover, its task-specific design for medical image segmentation and significant resource overhead limit its generalizability and practicality.
-These limitations highlight the need for efficient, lightweight, and generalizable TTA methods that modify latent representations without excessive computational costs.
+\textbf{Latent Representation Modification for TTA.} Latent-space manipulation is widely used in image compression \cite{djelouah2019content,shen2023dec} and generative modeling \cite{shen2020interpreting,vahdat2021score}, but is less explored for TTA.
+A notable exception is Chen et~al.'s work \cite{chen2025test}, which refines latents for medical image segmentation using a latent CRF loss.
+While effective, it relies on backpropagation and is task-specific, limiting practicality for resource-constrained and general-purpose deployment.
+This gap motivates lightweight TTA methods that adapt by modifying latent representations efficiently, which our work seeks to address.